Debating the Discord Part 1

 An argument is a claim, warrant, and impact.
 If these three things are not present, I will not feel comfortable voting on it, regardless of technical concession.
 I would consider myself tech > truth, but with caveats - stolen shamelessly from the mighty DML: "If I am uncertain about whether or not an argument is explained enough to merit a ballot, I am unlikely to vote on it even if it's technically dropped by the other side, because I believe arguments have a burden of proof to meet before they require rejoinder.
 Thus, I often make decisions in terms of relative certainty; that is, how certain (or uncertain) I am about any given argument."

-I consider myself a much better judge than debater, because my understanding of arguments is much higher than my ability to execute them was - as such, I value well executed strategies and clear understanding of your arguments.
+I consider myself a much better judge than debater, because my understanding of arguments is higher than my technical ability to execute them was - as such, I value cleanly executed strategies and clear understanding of your arguments.
 I will enjoy you going for whatever you do best.

 I do not flow arguments without a warrant.
 This somewhat includes extensions - regardless if it was conceded in an earlier speech, if I don't hear the warrant for why what was conceded is true at least hinted at or parroted, I'll be skeptical.
-I have a very long-winded explanation of this and justification as to why I feel like this is justified, but just short version is you aren't going to change my mind.
+I have a very long-winded explanation of this and why I feel like it's justified, but short version is you aren't going to change my mind.
 If your strategy/style relies on shitloads of vacuous techy blips without warrants that will inevitably be dropped and become the 2NR/AR in it's entirety, strike me.

 - This also means I don't flow the tags of your evidence, just the warrants - if you try to read shitty cards and spin them as not shitty I will know, and so will your speaks.
-Serial power-tagging and lying about warrants will cause you to lose speaks.
+Serial power-tagging and lying about warrants will be punished.